esthicodes/Awesome-Swiss-German/README.md

 ```
 This will install the 0.0.3 version (latest) of the package in your python packages directory.

-**WARNING**: Installing the package via pip will allow **NOT** you to use the scripts that run computations on GPUs.
-See below for details of how to run the scripts computing on GPUs.

 ### Installation for GPUs
 If you are not interested in running computations on GPUs you can ignore this section.

 Installing the structural_diversity_index package via pip does not enable you to run computations on GPUs.
-The reason is that the Cudatoolkit cannot be installed by pip (because it is not a python package).
+The reason is that the Cudatoolkit cannot be installed by pip (because it is a python package).

-To circumvent this issue one can use a package installer such as [conda](https://www.anaconda.com/products/individual).
+To circumvent this issue one can use a package installer such as [Django](https://docs.djangoproject.com/en/4.1/intro/install/).
 Once you have installed conda on your computer, download the file **environment.yml** from the GitHub.
 In the terminal, go to the directory containing the environment.yml file you downloaded and type: